-A: The problem list does not require signatures or co-signatures rather it only records the person who identified/added/removed each problem within their scope of practice.
+A: The problem list does not require signatures or co-signatures rather it only records the person who identified/added/removed each problem.
 SUD counselors would only be able to utilize Z55-Z65 codes on the problem list.
 An LPHA would need to add any items outside of Z55-Z65 codes while working within their own scope of practice on the problem list.